bin456789/reinstall/README.en.md

 According to the Law of Bug Conservation, fixing old bugs often introduces new ones.

-If you encounter such a situation, you can try using an older version.
+If a new bug occurs, try using an older version to see if it works.

 Go to <https://github.com/bin456789/reinstall/commits/main> and find the old version’s `commit_id` on the right side.